 Blessed be the LORD, the God of Israel, From everlasting even to everlasting.
 And let all the people say, "Amen."
 Praise the LORD!Psalm 106:48(NASB)

-Nebuchadnezzar, Pharaoh and Sennacherib are reminders to Israel of their rebelliousness toward God.. and serve as reminders to nurture humility of heart, as the graciousness of God is beautifully reveled through His promise of redemption - causing His people to offer praise and thanksgiving for the mighty miracles He has performed towards them.
+Nebuchadnezzar, Pharaoh, and Sennacherib, are reminders to Israel of their rebelliousness toward God... and serve as reminders to nurture humility of heart, as the graciousness of God is beautifully revealed through His promise of redemption - causing His people to offer praise and thanksgiving for the mighty miracles He has performed towards them.